kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

 This tutorial demonstrates how to connect two Functions asynchronously.
 It is based on the [in-cluster Eventing example](https://github.com/kyma-project/examples/tree/main/incluster_eventing).

 The example provides a very simple scenario of asynchronous communication between two Functions.
-The first Function accepts the incoming traffic via HTTP, sanitizes the payload, and publishes the content as an in-cluster event using [Kyma Eventing](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/eventing/).
+The first Function accepts the incoming traffic via HTTP, sanitizes the payload, and publishes the content as an in-cluster event using [Kyma Eventing](../../01-overview/main-areas/eventing).
 The second Function is a message receiver.
 It subscribes to the given event type and stores the payload.

-It shows only one possible use case.
-You can find plenty of use cases yourself on how to orchestrate your application logic into specialised Functions and benefit from decoupled, re-usable components and event-driven architecture.
+This tutorial shows only one possible use case.
+There are many more use cases on how to orchestrate your application logic into specialized Functions and benefit from decoupled, re-usable components and event-driven architecture.

 ## Prerequisites